solid/solidproject.org/_posts/developers/apps/inrupt-tutorial/2021-08-03-00_getting-started.md

 ## Using an existing Pod provider {#existing-provider}

-You create a Solid Pod with an existing provider.
+You can create a Solid Pod with an existing provider.
 For a list of existing Pod providers, see [Solid Pod providers](/users/get-a-pod#get-a-pod-from-a-pod-provider).

 ## Running your own server {#own-server}

-The following **open-source servers** are available:
+The following **open-source servers** are available, if you want to run your own:

 - [Community Solid Server](https://github.com/CommunitySolidServer/CommunitySolidServer/) for Node.js
 - [Node Solid Server](https://github.com/solid/node-solid-server) for Node.js